How Are Chronic Pain And Depression Related?

 • Feeling guilt or worthlessness

-Sometimes depression is severe enough to affect the outcome of your treatment.
+Sometimes, depression is severe enough to affect the outcome of your treatment.
 In such cases, psychological, biological, and social issues will be assessed closely to understand how they affect your pain.

 Pain can create feelings of irritability and anxiety.
-While these feelings are normal, levels of stress in the body are affected and prone to fluctuation.
+While these feelings are normal, stress levels in the body are affected and prone to fluctuation.
 Stress and tension influence chronic pain, and over time, these elements may affect how your body emotionally responds.
 It's like a cycle that repeats because stress brings emotional concerns experienced with chronic pain and depression, such as:

 • Anger